Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Annerley
+Why people like living in Annerley

-Who Annerley Suits
+Who Annerley suits

 📊InvestorsRental coverage trails the state average.